-According to a 2012 study by the IRC, New York ranked second among states for personal injury protection (PIP) claims closed with payment that had the appearance of fraud and/or inflation of otherwise legitimate claims (known as claim buildup).
+According to another study by the IRC using data from 2012, New York ranked second among states for personal injury protection (PIP) claims closed with payment that had the appearance of fraud and/or inflation of otherwise legitimate claims (known as claim buildup).
 The incidence of apparent fraud or buildup in New York State was 24 percent.
 Claims with the appearance of fraud and/or buildup were more likely than other claims to involve chiropractic treatment, physical therapy, alternative medicine and the use of pain clinics.